 Wild parsnip (Pastinaca sativa) can be confused with prairie parsley (Polytaenia nuttallii), a native prairie species listed as threatened in Wisconsin.
 Its flowers and leaves resemble those of wild parsnip.
 Comparatively, flowers of the prairie parsley plant are light-yellow, sparse, and typically found at the end of the stem.
 The leaves are pinnately compound like those of the wild parsnip, but are oblong with few teeth.

 The plant has a long, thick taproot, which is edible.
 Flowering plants produce a single, thick stem that contains hundreds of yellow umbellate flowers.
 The lateral flowers often overtop the terminal flowers.
 Depending on the habitat and growing conditions, individual flowering plants range to over four feet in height.

 If the plant juices come in contact with skin in the presence of sunlight, a rash and/or blistering can occur, as well as skin discoloration that may last several months.

 Wild parsnip slowly invades an area in waves following initial infestation.
 Once the population builds, it spreads rapidly.
 This species is an aggressive, Eurasian weed that frequently invades and modifies a variety of open habitats.

-For more Information on wild parsnip see: http://dnr.wi.gov/topic/invasives/fact/wildparsnip.html
+For more Information on wild parsnip and how to control and safely remove it, see: http://dnr.wi.gov/topic/invasives/fact/wildparsnip.html